PedrobyJoao/pedrobyjoao.github.io/prompt.md

 ## Output Requirements

+- Keep the number one of characters in one line maximum to 100
 - Provide the corrected text in Markdown format
 - Preserve any existing Markdown formatting from the input
 - Format the text according to the voice commands below